percona/percona-xtradb-cluster/doc/source/features/multimaster-replication.rst

 There are two important consequences of this architecture:

 * Several appliers can be used in parallel.
-  This enables truely parallel replication.
+  This ability enables parallel replication.
   A slave can have many parallel threads configured using the :option:`wsrep_slave_threads` variable.

-* There might be a small period of time when a slave is out of sync.
+* There might be a small period when a slave is out of sync.
-  This happens because the master may apply events faster than the slave.
+  This out of sync happens because the master may apply events faster than the slave.
   And if you do read from the slave, you may read the data that has not changed yet.
   You can see that from the diagram.